wtkosummercamp2025/wtkosummercamp2025.github.io/_pages/gala-dinner.md

 ---
 # Gala Dinner - Saturday 2nd August

-The spectacular Sainsbury Centre for Visual Arts, will pay host to the camp gala dinner.
+The spectacular Sainsbury Centre for Visual Arts, will play host to the camp gala dinner.

 Full details to follow over the coming months.